Human Papilloma virus (HPV)

-HPV is the most common STD and at least 50% of sexually active people will get it at some time in their lives.
+HPV is is a viral infection that commonly causes skin or mucous membrane growths (warts).
+It is the most common STD in the world and at least 50% of sexually active people will get it at some time in their lives.
+HPV is very easy to contract because the virus lives on the surface of a person’s skin.
+This means that someone can contract the virus through skin-to-skin contact with a person’s feet, hands, penis, mouth, vagina, or another mucus cavity.
 The body usually clears HPV on its own without causing any problems, but HPV can lead to certain kinds of cancer.

 There are more than 100 different types of HPV.
 Most of the time there are no symptoms and the virus clears on its own, but several types can cause genital warts or lead to vaginal, anal, throat and cervical cancer.
 The types of HPV that cause warts do not cause cancer, but they can indicate a higher risk for having the types of HPV that are linked to cancer.
 The types of HPV that can cause cancer do not show any signs.